Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Introduction

 \subsection{Contributions}

-In this paper, we investigate the potential of 2D and 3D CNNs for CVS segmentation in 3D US data and propose to use Compositional Pattern Producing Network (CPPN) \cite{stanley2007compositional} to enable the CNNs to learn CVS location.
+In this paper, we investigate the potential of 2D and 3D CNNs for CVS segmentation in 3D US data.
+We evaluate the benefits of using 2D FCN instead of 2D CNN which achieve pixel-to-pixel segmentation.
+In addition, we compared 2D and 3D FCNs.
+Finally, we propose to use Compositional Pattern Producing Network (CPPN) \cite{stanley2007compositional} to enable the FCNs to learn CVS location.

 CPPNs are specific types of networks outputting shapes from input such as coordinates.
 Combined with CNNs low-level features, they can provide information about the features’ location within the head.
 This approach has the advantage to learn the CVS-location directly from our dataset and enable the networks to be end-to-end trained.
 The accuracy of the networks was evaluated using two usual metrics (Dice and Mean Absolute Distance (MAD) and two medical metrics (absolute and relative volume difference).

-In the following sections, we show that the addition of the CPPN enables the learning of a pattern dictionary that improves the accuracy of the networks when they have few layers.
-In addition, we show that 2D and 3D networks can segment dilated CVS at IOV level and that 3D networks are more accurate than 2D CNNs in the case of normal CVS.
+In the following sections, we show that the addition of the CPPN enables the learning of a pattern dictionary that improves the accuracy of the FCNs when they have few layers.
+We also show that 2D FCN are more accurate and faster than 2D CNN which achieve pixel-to-pixel segmentation.
+In addition, we show that 2D and 3D FCN can segment dilated CVS at IOV level and that 3D FCNs are more accurate than 2D FCNs in the case of normal CVS.
 Both architectures enable CVS segmentation in a clinical time of a few seconds.
 The main contributions of this paper are:

 \begin{enumerate} \item U-net and V-net learning spatial information end-to-end with the use of a CPPN, resulting in improved accuracies when they have few layers. \item The comparison of 2D and 3D CNNs for CVS segmentation in 3D US data. \item The first automatic CVS segmentation in 3D US data, using 3D CNN, performed in a clinical time. \end{enumerate}